-When it comes to unsurpassed hotel experiences and luxury rail travel, the name Orient Express is synonymous with exclusivity.
-With its new historic converted convent in Cusco, Palacio Nazarenas, OE surpasses even its own exacting standards.
+When it comes to unsurpassed hotel experiences and luxury rail travel, the name Belmond (formerly Orient Express) is synonymous with exclusivity.
+With its historic converted convent in Cusco, Palacio Nazarenas, Belmond surpasses even its own exacting standards.

 The first inkling that this hotel stay at Nazarenas might be different comes when you receive an email from the man who writes that he is looking forward to being your butler when you arrive.
 The second comes when you actually meet your butler and he shows you your suite, complete with iPad.

-Turns out the iPad–equipped suite is a first not only for me — and I have stayed in hundreds of hotels — it is a first also for Orient Express; the company's newest property in Peru is also the one designated to debut the luxury hotel chain's latest amenity.
+Turns out the iPad–equipped suite is a first not only for me — and I have stayed in hundreds of hotels — it is a first also for Belmond; the company's newest property in Peru is also the one designated to debut the luxury hotel chain's latest amenity.

 Thus, another Palacio Nazarenas innovation is its heated outdoor pool, the first of its kind on the grounds of a hotel in Cusco.
 The pool is located in one of three compact courtyards around which the boutique hotel’s 55 suites are clustered, in a manner that preserves the tranquil atmosphere of what was formerly a private colonial residence (and subsequently, a convent).

 The suites themselves come in four categories, from chica (small) to two master suites, which are up to quadruple the size of the junior suites.
 The ultimate experience in the hotel would have to be in the Nazarenas Suite, with its hand–carved wooden ceiling worthy of the chapel of a nobleman.